nsg/package-techniclauncher/README.md

 I build this for my self, but share the Dockerfile's for you to use.

+A little warning, I have only tested the deb-package :)

 ## What do I need?

 `Docker` and `GNU Make`